 - Derive 50% of more of their annual revenue from selling consumers’ data

-The bar is still low enough that many mid-sized organizations will be subject to the rules, but it does spare smaller companies that might struggle to find the resources to cover these requirements.
+The bar is still low enough that many mid-sized organizations will be subject to the rules.
+Still, it spares smaller companies that might struggle to find the resources to cover these requirements.

 The definition of personal data